Biomedical Engineering and Design

 - Publication Types - On the left is "article types," such as "clinical trial, Phase IV"

 - Textbooks - Online, searchable biomedical textbooks

-Here are two ways to export citations from PubMed to RefWorks:
+Here is how to move citations from PubMed into RefWorks:

 - Search PubMed